 - 250 was raised from the issue of share capital and a further 250 was raised from long-term borrowings. - interest expense was 400, of which 170 was paid during the period.
 Also, 100 relating to interest expense of the prior period was paid during the period. - dividends paid were 1,200. - the liability for tax at the beginning and end of the period was 1,000 and 400 respectively.
 During the period, a further 200 tax was provided for.
-Withholding tax on dividends received amounted to 100. - during the period, the group acquired property, plant and equipment with an aggregate cost of 1,250 of which 900 was acquired by means of finance leases.
+Withholding tax on dividends received amounted to 100. - during the period, the group acquired property, plant and equipment and right-of-use assets relating to property, plant and equipment with an aggregate cost of 1,250, of which 900 related to right-of-use assets.
 Cash payments of 350 were made to purchase property, plant and equipment. - plant with original cost of 80 and accumulated depreciation of 60 was sold for 20. - accounts receivable as at the end of 20X2 include 100 of interest receivable.